scmunk/schugo/content/post/BSidesNash2015.md

 [Agile and Security.
 Oil and Water?](http://www.irongeek.com/i.php?page=videos/bsidesnashville2015/b04-agile-and-security-oil-and-water-ron-parker)

-An example of the metohd  and the general approach is at [Open Security Development Lifecycle](http://www.opensdl.com).
+An example of the method  and the general approach is at [Open Security Development Lifecycle](http://www.opensdl.com).
 Please take a look at this site and send in your comments and suggestions on how to make it easier for the general community to have a secure agile development environment.